PrayujaTeli/Blog/Properties.md

 #### 2. Consistency:<br/>

-Once the transaction is executed, it should move from one consistent state to another.Transaction can not stay at one state.<br/>
+Once the transaction is executed, it should move from one consistent state to another.Transaction can not stay at one state.In other words, the transaction cannot break the database’s constraints.
+For example, if a database table’s Phone Number column can only contain numerals, then consistency dictates that any transaction attempting to enter an alphabetical letter may not commit.<br/>

 #### 3. Isolation:<br/>